ccht-ncsu/Adcirpolate/README.md

 fort.15

 Some of the parameters to note:
 IHOT 0 - since no hotstart
 RNDAY 15.0 - typical for a tidal spinup
 NOUTE 3 - for netCDF files, 5 for netCDF4
-NSPOOL/V/E/GV/GE 3600 - output is written every hour
+NSPOOL/V/E/GV/GE 3600 - output is written every hour.
 NHSINC 86400 - means hotstart written once a day, every 24 hours

 Cores